TallKite/linnstrument-firmware/README.md

     row 5) Equave cents (-50 to 50)

+Additions to other menus:
+* PerSplit display: long-press Low Row XYZ, additional option JOY with additional options for W, X' and Y' CCs
+* Preset display: blue Bank Select button in lower left, 16 clip launching buttons on the right (top/bottom on Linn128)
+* Volume display: upper fader for the left split, lower fader for the right split
+* Octave/Transpose display: when microtonal, additional option for transposing by major 2nds
+* Global display: yellow MicroLinn menu button on the far right, long-press Tap Tempo and swipe for new options, double-tap Low Power

 # IMPORTANT TERMINOLOGY

 Glide: a large bend to a new pad, as opposed to a small bend that stays within one pad.